Tag Archive 'building tips'

 Building a Garage: Where to Begin? – The Garage Plan Shop

 • Take some time to talk with family members and friends who have completed a residential construction project recently whether they built a garage, home, shed, barn or outbuilding.
 Ask them to share any information they can.
 These people will speak from experience and have a wealth of knowledge to share.
 Ask them what pitfalls they encountered during construction, what went well, what could have gone better and what they’d do differently next time.
+They may also recommend builders, a roofing contractor, electrician, etc.

 • Spend some time at the lumberyard.
 The professionals at the lumberyard are especially knowledgeable about building materials.